port-labs/port-docs/docs/build-your-software-catalog/sync-data-to-catalog/webhook/examples/_sentry.md

 ---
 sidebar_position: 2
-description: Ingest issues, errors and comments into your catalog
+description: Ingest issue events and comments into your catalog
 ---

 # Sentry

-In this example you are going to create a webhook integration between [Sentry](https://sentry.io) and Port, which will ingest issues, errors and comment entities.
+In this example you are going to create a webhook integration between [Sentry](https://sentry.io) and Port, which will ingest issue events and comment entities.

 ## Prerequisites

 Create the following blueprint definitions and webhook configuration:

 <details>
-<summary> Issue blueprint </summary>
+<summary> Issue event blueprint </summary>

 </details>